-Salmon may soon have a faster way to make it around dams.
-There’s a new technology that’s being developed to transport hatchery fish in the Northwest.
-It’s called the salmon cannon -- yes, you read that right.
+There’s a new technology that’s helping to transport hatchery fish in Washington.
+It’s called the salmon cannon.

 Share your experiences as part of EarthFix's Public Insight Network.